Certification and Assessment Frequently Asked Questions

 1. How do I become eligible for ATMAE Certification?

-Individuals meeting all four of the following criteria are eligible to be ATMAE certified as a Certified in MEMS Foundation (MFC), Certified in Engineering Graphics (CEG), Certified Manufacturing Specialist (CMS), Certified Technology Manager (CTM), Certified Technical Professional (CTP) programs, or Lean Six Sigma (CLSS):
+Individuals meeting all four of the following criteria are eligible to be ATMAE certified as a Certified in Microelectro Mechanical Systems Foundation (MFC), Certified Controls Engineer (CCE), Certified in Engineering Graphics (CEG), Certified Manufacturing Specialist (CMS), Certified Technology Manager (CTM), Certified Technical Professional (CTP) programs, or Lean Six Sigma (CLSS):

-CMS and CTM: The applicant must be in their last year of a technical, technology, technology management or engineering-related 4-year BS or BA degree program, or have a technical, technology, technology management or engineering-related 2-year Associate (AA, AS, AAS) degree.
+CCE, CMS, CTM and MFC: The applicant must be in their last year of a technical, technology, technology management or engineering-related 4-year BS or BA degree program, or have a technical, technology, technology management or engineering-related 2-year Associate (AA, AS, AAS) degree.

 CEG and CTP: The applicant must be in their last year of technical, technology, technology management or engineering-related 4-year BS or BA degree program or be in their second year of a technical, technology, technology management or engineering-related 2-year Associate (AA, AS, AAS) degree program.